GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 To report an issue with Haneul, [create an issue](https://github.com/GeunhwaJeong/haneul/issues/new/choose) in the GitHub repo.
 Click **Get started** to open a template for the type of issue to create.

-## Updates to docs

-To request an update to a specific topic, click the **Source Code** link near the bottom of the page to open the source file in the GitHub repo.
-To submit a request, first choose the **Latest build** version of the doc site.
-This opens the main branch of the repo, which may contain a newer version of the topic than the one on **Devnet**.

-Click **Edit this file**, make your changes, and then click **Propose changes** to create a pull request that includes your changes in a new branch.

 ## Install Haneul to contribute

 To contribute to Haneul source code or documentation, you need only a GitHub account.
 You can commit updates and then submit a PR directly from the Github website, or create a fork of the repo to your local environment and use your favorite tools to make changes.
 Always submit PRs to the `main` branch.